Keir Nuttall

-Keir Francis Nuttall (born 1974) is a Brisbane-based guitarist-singer-songwriter.
-He is a founding mainstay member of the rock trio, Transport, which formed in 2001.
-He married Australian singer-songwriter and actor, Kate Miller-Heidke, in 2007.
-Since 2004 he has performed and recorded in her backing band.
-Nuttall's songs have been recorded by Miller-Heidke, including her singles, "Space They Cannot Touch" (March 2008), "Words" and other tracks on her debut album, Little Eve (both 2007).
-As Franky Walnut, Nuttall performs comic songs such as, "Where Have I Been All Your Life?" and "Three Word Review", both of which he recorded.
+Keir Francis Nuttall (born 1974) is a Brisbane-based guitarist and singer-songwriter.
+He was a founding member of the rock trio Transport, which was active between 2001 and 2007.
+Since 2004 he has performed and recorded in the backing band of his then-partner (now wife), Kate Miller-Heidke.
+Nuttall has co-written many of Miller-Heidke's singles, including "Space They Cannot Touch" and "Words".
+As Franky Walnut, Nuttall performs satirical comedy rock songs.
 His first solo album, The Franky Walnut Reflective Drink Coaster (2013), was nominated for the ARIA Award for Best Comedy Release in 2014.